Cigoler/product-catalog/src/content/products/046-Robocock-Statue.md

 ---
 title: 'Robocock'
 description: 'What do you get if you crossed Robocop with a penis ?
 Robocock.
-Plenty of variations in the pack.
+6 differennt variations in the pack.
 One with movable legs and also a pen holder option'
 category: 'Adult'
 catalogue number: '046'
 tags: [